wookieb/predicates/docs/api.md

 * it's just a predicate (that returns only true or false)
 * breaks [the design rule](design.md#user-content-defined-and-generated-predicates-will-not-throw-any-errors)

-See examples for inspiration how you can use _.structure
+See examples for inspiration how you can use _structure_

 **Params**